Sporgelum/Sporgelum.github.io/_pages/research.md

 Metabolic disturbances it is believed could arise from variants affecting the mitochondrions in charge of the energy supply of the cell and altering completely the organism.

+### Single Cell RNA-seq Analysis

+Using STAR and CellRanger for processing and Seurat(R) and Scanpy(Python) to analyze the data.

 ### Machine Learning classification project

 Multiple small projects for learning to use the algorithms and the requirements for them to apply them to data.